Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Related Work

-Overall, research considering transportation time focusses on flow shop scheduling problem\footnote{Flow shop scheduling is a special case of job shop scheduling in which all jobs have identical operation flow patterns on machines~\cite{156:Baskar2012}.} or classical \ac{FJSP}.
-Most of the \ac{QA} research in this field focuses on solving \ac{JSSP} or \ac{FJSP} and transportation time is often neglected in literature.
-However, transportation time between locations can have a big impact on maximum completion time of \ac{FJSP}.
+In general, research considering transportation time focuses on the flow shop scheduling problem\footnote{Flow shop scheduling is a special case of job shop scheduling in which all jobs have identical operation flow patterns on machines~\cite{156:Baskar2012}.} or classical \ac{FJSP}.
+Most of the \ac{QA} research in this field focuses on solving \ac{JSSP} or \ac{FJSP}, and transportation time is often neglected in the literature.
+However, transportation time between locations can have a significant impact on the maximum completion time of \ac{FJSP}.

-\textbf{\acs{FSP}.} \ac{FSP} is one of the most studied problems in order planning. \citeauthor{145:Hurink2005}~\cite{145:Hurink2005} apply \ac{SA} to minimize both total completion time and total tardiness of flow shop problems. \citeauthor{146:Naderi2009}~\cite{146:Naderi2009} propose an adaptation of the \ac{SA} algorithm to solve the flow shop problem with incorporated sequence-dependent transportation times with a single-transporter.
-Several heuristic algorithms were developed considering the transportation of an interrupted job from a machine to another machine. \citeauthor{147:Naderi2009}~\cite{147:Naderi2009} consider the transportation times in permutation flow shops and provide solution methods including heuristics and metaheuristics to solve large-sized problems.
-An adaptation of the imperialist competitive algorithm hybridized by a simulated annealing based local search was proposed by~\citeauthor{148:Karimi2018}~\cite{148:Karimi2018} to solve the problem.
+\textbf{\acs{FSP}.} \ac{FSP} is one of the most studied problems in order planning. \citeauthor{145:Hurink2005}~\cite{145:Hurink2005} apply \ac{SA} to minimize both the total completion time and the total tardiness of flow shop problems. \citeauthor{146:Naderi2009}~\cite{146:Naderi2009} propose an adaptation of the \ac{SA} algorithm to solve the flow shop problem with incorporated sequence-dependent transportation times with a single-transporter.
+Several heuristic algorithms were developed considering the transportation of an interrupted job from one machine to another. \citeauthor{147:Naderi2009}~\cite{147:Naderi2009} consider the transportation times in permutation flow shops and provide solution methods that include heuristics and metaheuristics to solve large problems.
+An adaptation of the imperialist competitive algorithm, hybridized with a simulated annealing-based local search, was proposed by~\citeauthor{148:Karimi2018}~\cite{148:Karimi2018} to solve the problem.